Hip or knee replacement - in the hospital after

 Hip replacement surgery - after - self-care; Knee replacement surgery - after - self-care

 Right After Surgery

-Even though the surgeon may talk to family or friends right after surgery is done, you will still spend 1 to 2 hours after surgery in a recovery room before going to your room.
+Even though your surgeon may talk to your family or friends right after surgery is done, you will still spend 1 to 2 hours after surgery in a recovery room before going to your room.
 You will likely wake up tired and groggy.

 You will have a large dressing (bandage) over your incision (cut) and part of your leg.
 A small drainage tube may be placed during surgery to help drain blood that collects in your joint after surgery.

 You will have an IV (a catheter, or tube, that is inserted into a vein, most often in your arm).
 You will receive fluids through the IV until you are able to drink on your own.
 You will slowly resume a normal diet.

 You may have a Foley catheter inserted into your bladder to drain urine.
 Most of the time, it is removed the day after surgery.
 You may have some trouble passing your urine after the tube is removed.
 Make sure you tell the nurse if you feel that your bladder is full.
 It is helpful if you can walk to the bathroom and urinate in the normal fashion.
 You may need to have the tube put back in to help drain the bladder if you can't urinate for a while.